Gluey-AI/gluey-api-docs/app/api/v1/templates/markdown/async_labels.md

 1. **POST: Create Shipment (/shipments)** - You as a customer make a POST request towards Gluey to create a shipment.
 You will receive back a shipment_id but no labels or documents.
     - **Endpoint:** [POST - Create Shipment](https://developer.gluey.ai/api-label#operation/create_shipment_shipments_post)
-2. **Pre-process: Address / Exchange rates etc** - Depending on which Gluey api services you have chosen to use, Gluey will attempt to do some pre-processing of the data such as exchange rate conversion etc.
+2. **Pre-process: Address / Exchange rates etc** - Depending on which Gluey API services you have chosen to use, Gluey will attempt to do some pre-processing of the data such as exchange rate conversion etc.
 3. **Response: shipment_id** - You will receive back a shipment_id but no labels or documents.
-4. **Queue Label Request** - Gluey will now queue the label request towards the carrier and execute it as soon as the rate limit of the carrier api allows for requesting labels.
+4. **Queue Label Request** - Gluey will now queue the label request towards the carrier and execute it as soon as the rate limit of the carrier API allows for requesting labels.
 Gluey will now execute the following steps.
 5. **Process Label Request** - Gluey processes the label request, which can follow two different paths:
     - **Step 5a: Gluey In-House** - The label is generated in Gluey through a local implementation.
         - **Step 5a.1: Request Label** - Gluey AI sends the label request to Gluey LabelEngine.
         - **Step 5a.2: Return Label Data** - Gluey LabelEngine processes the request and returns the label data to Gluey AI.
-    - **Step 5b: Carrier API** - Gluey request the label from the carrier's API.
+    - **Step 5b: Carrier API** - Gluey requests the label from the carrier's API.
         - **Step 5b.1: Request Label** - Gluey AI sends the label request to the Carrier API.
         - **Step 5b.2: Return Label Data** - The Carrier API processes the request and returns the label data to Gluey AI.
 6. **Convert and Cache Label** - Gluey AI converts the label data into the required format (JPG, PDF, ZPL200, ZPL300) and caches the label data for low latency retrieval.